 One of the biggest hiring mistakes is simply not knowing what you want.
-You might think you need someone in a certain role, when you really need someone in another role.
-Before you begin hiring, you need to think critically about the role (or roles) you need filled as well as what would be the best fit for your organization.
+You might think you need someone in a certain role when you really need someone in another role.
+Before you begin hiring, you need to think critically about the role (or roles) you need to be filled as well as what would be the best fit for your organization.

 From there, you’re ready to start hiring.
 Using an Applicant Tracking System (ATS) is a great way to find the best candidates quickly, especially if you know specifically what you’re looking for.

 Find a full list of vendors here to get started.